Melatonin And Depression: Can A Lack Of Melatonin Affect Mental Health?

 There are melatonin treatments that may help with symptoms of acute insomnia.
 Specifically, over-the-counter melatonin supplements are often readily available.
 Before considering, starting, changing, or stopping any medical treatment, supplement, or medication, speak to a doctor.

 Chronic sleep deprivation or insomnia, as it is experienced over a more extended period, was also found to impact an individual's experience with depression or depressive symptoms.
 In a systematic review conducted on another group of medical residents, researchers looked at chronic sleep deprivation to determine the link between long-term sleep deprivation and depressive symptoms.
 At the beginning of the study, only 9% of interns reported chronic insomnia.
 In the end, 43% of interns reported chronic insomnia after one year of internship.
 Likewise, the number of interns reporting depressive symptoms grew from 4.3% to 29.8%.
-This facts suggests that over half of interns that experienced new chronic insomnia also experienced new depressive symptoms.
+These facts suggest that over half of the interns who experienced new chronic insomnia also experienced new depressive symptoms.

 This study suggests that chronic insomnia and sleep deprivation also lead to depressive symptoms that are mild or moderate.
 The studies on insomnia in medical students also showed a higher burnout rate when participants experienced chronic sleep deprivation, which suggests that those who experienced insufficient sleep were more likely to experience stress, anxiety, and a lack of interest in their work.
 These are also symptoms of depression that can negatively affect an individual's mental state.